SybilHerreraFoessel/FFPE-Visium-probe-design-Snakemake/README.md

 5. To rerun everything after editing a script $ snakemake -c 1 -s Snakefile_name --use-conda --forceall
 6. for rerunning specific rules: snakemake -c 1 -s Snakefile_name --use-conda --force --rerun-incomplete rulename

+After running part1, $cp selected_probes.txt to the part2 folder.
+Then run the snakefile for part2.
+Use config.yaml for selecting how many probes per sequence ID that should be printed (max3 per sequence ID).

 ## Visualization of snakemake workflow
 $ conda install graphviz